 Programming the keyboard's velocity and aftertouch

 Assigning functions to velocity and aftertouch

-Velocity usually controls the Sound's loudness, while aftertouch controls modulation.
-However, they can be assigned to other roles by each individual Sound.
+Velocity usually controls the Sound's loudness.
+However, it can be assigned to other roles by each individual Sound.
 Assigning Sound parameters can be done in Sound Edit.